robmcarrier/APUnix-TestSuite/README.md

 # Test Suite for Old Control

-A config.py file needs to be created for login to work.
+A config.py file needs to be created for the test suite to work

 EX.